-• The Canada Revenue Agency (CRA) "Canada child tax benefit (CCB) - calculation sheet for the July 2019 to June 2020 payments (2018 tax year), https://www.canada.ca/en/revenue-agency/services/ child-family-benefits/canada-child-benefit-overview.html

-The CCTB is an income-tested benefit received for children under 18 years of age.
+- The Canada Revenue Agency (CRA) "Canada child tax benefit (CCB) calculation sheet for the July 2021 to June 2022 payments (2020 tax year).
+The CCB is an income-tested benefit received for children under 18 years of age.
 The amount is affected by two factors:

-- The number of children: and - The family's net income.
+- The number of children; and

+- The family's net income.